Sue9104/web-manual/faqs.md

     **Example:**

-    You are root and forgot password, and you want to change it to "root_123456".
+    You are root and want to change it to "root_123456".

     ```
     **[terminal]